 Introduce hidden classes, which are classes that cannot be used directly by the bytecode of other classes.
 Hidden classes are intended for use by frameworks that generate classes at run time and use them indirectly, via reflection.
-A hidden class may be defined as a member of an access-control nest, and may be weakly referenced by its class loader.
+A hidden class may be defined as a member of an access control nest, and may be unloaded independently of other classes.

 sun.misc.Unsafe::defineAnonymousClass, with the intent to deprecate it for removal in a future release.